ortanaV2/Parabola-Visualizer/README.md

 - enter the y-positon `e`
 > `Based on the formula: a(x+d)²+e`

-> The Matplotlib visualization is calculated
+> The matplotlib visualization is calculated